-Sinking funds are essentially savings buckets that are set up to cover specific types of spending.
+Sinking funds are essentially savings buckets that you set up to cover specific types of spending.

 Normally, you might put any leftover money from your paycheck into a savings account.
 Then, you might dip into those savings anytime you have extra costs, like if you’re booking a plane ticket or want a new iPhone.